Rivals: Are Rupert Campbell-Black and Lord Tony Baddingham Based on Real People?

 Image Credit: Robert Viglasky/Disney

 Lord Tony Baddingham is not inspired by any particular person, but Cooper has talked about the inspirations behind Rupert Campbell-Black.
-On several occasions, the author has talked about a group of men that she drew upon to sketch Rupert’s personality.
-The name of Queen Camilla’s ex-husband, Andrew Parker Bowles, has been named amongst the inspirations, along with Rupert Lycett-Green, Mickey Suffolk (the 21st Earl of Suffolk), and David Somerset (the 11th Duke of Beaufort).
-Cooper revealed that she was inspired by the charm and glamor of the aristocrats, especially their playful manner and easygoing personas, which also imparted in Rupert.
+On several occasions, she has mentioned a group of men that she drew upon to sketch Rupert’s personality.
+Queen Camilla’s ex-husband, Andrew Parker Bowles, has been named amongst the inspirations, along with Rupert Lycett-Green, Mickey Suffolk (the 21st Earl of Suffolk), and David Somerset (the 11th Duke of Beaufort).
+Cooper revealed that she was inspired by the charm and glamor of the aristocrats, especially their playful manner and easygoing personas, which she imparted in Rupert.

 Image Credit: Robert Viglasky/Disney

-She also mentioned that it was only the best bits of their personalities that she used for the fictional character.
-All the bad and objectionable things that Rupert does do not reflect on the real-life men and are all made up by Cooper to advance the plot.
-Apart from this, Cooper revealed that she also drew inspiration from her father and husband to craft other characters in the book but did not mention whether any of them are specifically based on the men in her life.
+Cooper also mentioned that it was only the best bits of their personalities that she used for the fictional character.
+All the bad and objectionable things that Rupert does do not reflect on the real-life men and are all made up by the writer to advance the plot.
+Apart from this, Cooper revealed that she also drew inspiration from her father and husband to craft other characters in the book but did not mention whether any of the fictional men in her books are specifically based on the men in her life.

 The Actors Brought Their Own Twist to the Characters